N0RQ’s notes on the GE MVS radios

 If it worked, you’re done.
 Go forth and xmit/rcv.

-However, if you get an error code (E3 or similar in the radio’s display window), that means something is wrong…. [more info is in one of the manuals…, but just to get started, make sure programming cable is plugged in the mic jack fully, turn radio off and back on, try again…, make sure you’re not trying to program a UHF model with VHF frequencies, etc]
+However, if you get an error code (E0 or E3 or similar in the radio’s display window), that means something is wrong…. things to try: make sure programming cable is plugged in the mic jack fully, turn radio off and back on, try again…, make sure you’re not trying to program a UHF model with VHF frequencies, etc —- otherwise, near the top of this page, search for E0, and find the link & notes on the error codes.

 Well, that’s all I know.
 I hope it was helpful.
 Thanks for the nice comments from some of you that have made good use of it!